get10acious/rops_h1_poc_analytics/docs/MCP_INTEGRATION_GUIDE.md

 ## 🎯 Overview

-The MCP integration enables the system to use specialized tools for database operations and visualization generation.
+The MCP integration enables the system to use specialized tools for database operations and query processing.
 This guide covers:

-- MCP server setup and configuration
+- Automated MCP server setup and configuration
-- Database Toolbox integration
+- PostgreSQL Toolbox integration
-- Vizro MCP integration
-- Client management and error handling
+- MCP client management and error handling
 - Testing and validation
+- Environment-based configuration

 ## 🏗️ Architecture